kharchenkolab/dropEst/README.md

 # dropEst - Pipeline
 Pipeline for estimating molecular count matrices for droplet-based single-cell RNA-seq measurements.
-Implements methods, described in [this paper](https://doi.org/10.1101/171496).
+Implements methods, described in [this paper](https://doi.org/10.1186/s13059-018-1449-6).
+To reproduce results from the paper see [this repository](https://github.com/VPetukhov/dropEstAnalysis).

 ## News
 ## [0.8.3] - 2018-05-17